Climate and Sea

 geodata integration, spatio-temporal analyses, data harmonisation

-Atlas of fragmented transformations
+Atlas of Fragmented Transformations

 The project prepares geodata from “Baltic earth observation and geodata repository & Atlas of fragmented transformations” in such a way that they can be used in an interdisciplinary manner.
 This includes the harmonisation, provision and integration of historical maps in the “Baltic earth observation and geodata repository”.
 A digital atlas visualises transformations with interactive maps and 3D representations.